abdo-ashraf/abdo-ashraf/README.md

 # Hi there, Abdelrhman Here 👋

-📝 Sofware Engineer 💙 Data.
+📝 Software Engineer 💙 Data.

 📖 I hold a BSc in Computer Engineering.

 🌱 I enjoy learning new things and collaborating.

-✍🏾 I love mathematics and statistics, though I really would appreciate it if that love doesn't turn into a career.
+✍🏾 I love mathematics and statistics, although I would really appreciate it if that love doesn't turn into a career.

+⚡️ Well, what's in the pipeline: RAG-based system, Enlarge my Software Engineer knowledge, ......

 ## 🌐 Socials: